weDevsOfficial/wp-project-manager/readme.txt

 * In fevourite project section showing all projects
 * Task notification mails contain raw html
+* Set 200 character limit when adding a new task

 = v2.3.6 - Feb 10, 2020 =